elliotkendall/mille-ai/README.md

 ## Rules ##

-You will submit a file called <yourname>ai.py, which includes a class called
-<YourName> that implements the AI interface (see Technical Details, The AI
+You will submit a file called &lt;yourname&gt;ai.py, which includes a class called &lt;YourName&gt; that implements the AI interface (see Technical Details, The AI Interface).
-Interface).
 You may also submit any other support file(s) you like, including other classes, etc.  The combined files you submit should be a reasonable size.
 I reserve the right to decide what "reasonable" means.